-- Individual Supervision Session scheduled weekly with your approved site supervisor at least one hourlong session per week (each session counts as one hour of supervision).
+- 1. Individual Supervision Session scheduled weekly with your approved site supervisor at least one hourlong session per week (each session counts as one hour of supervision).
 Students will be responsible for getting their supervision record signed at the end of the semester. - 2.
 Group supervision a minimum of one and one-half (11⁄2) hours/week this supervision will occur during scheduled class time with your faculty supervisor/instructor.
+Our class will meet for 2 hours every other week to satisfy this requirement.